Murihiku Regeneration Structure

 - Ensuring the crown-iwi partnership is reinvigorated and operates at a mana-to-mana level.

-- An oversight group which reports back and informs respective Rūnanga on issues, opportunities, actions, and identifies projects and people that should be connected to the kaupapa.
+- A feedback approach which reports back and informs respective and interested Rūnanga on issues, opportunities, actions, and identifies projects and people that should be connected to the kaupapa.

-- A programme-based delivery group, which enables Hapū, Rūnanga to engage and participate in strategic dialogue to progress priorities, initiatives, and projects.
+- A portfolio-based delivery group, which enables Hapū, Rūnanga to engage and participate in strategic dialogue to progress priorities, initiatives, and projects.

-- Ensuring a collaborative and inclusive community facing approach is used around regeneration opportunities and providing Panui and progress to all Murihiku Hapū.
+- Ensuring a collaborative and inclusive community-facing approach is used around regeneration opportunities and providing Panui and progress to all interested Murihiku Hapū.

 - Disciplined and transparent, ensuring funders and partners can have confidence in benefits, outcomes, and delivery.